Why we doubled down on modularity with the new LINQ Bench

 Recognised for design excellence, twice

-In July 2025, the LINQ platform received a Red Dot Design Award in the Medical Devices and Technology category, placing LINQ alongside innovations from Apple, Polestar, Ferrari and Philips.
+In July 2025, our LINQ platform received a Red Dot Design Award in the Medical Devices and Technology category, placing LINQ alongside innovations from Apple, Polestar, Ferrari and Philips.
 It also marks our second design award win in as many years, building on the success of the IF Award in 2024.

 It is further recognition and vindication of our user-focused and insight-led approach to lab automation that puts the needs of the lab first.